Finding Lois Lerner in contempt of Congress: Background

 Following the Inspector General's report, the United States House Committee on Oversight and Government Reform began an investigation into the IRS.
 Additionally, the House Committee on Ways and Means expanded its ongoing 2011 investigation into IRS political targeting to include the BOLO keyword targeting allegations.

 On May 22, 2013, in an opening statement to the House committee chaired by Representative Darrell Issa, Lerner stated: "I have not broken any laws.
 I have not violated any IRS rules or regulations.
 And I have not provided false information to this or any other congressional committee."
 Lerner then invoked her Fifth Amendment right against compelled testimony and refused to testify.
 Issa later asserted that Lerner had waived her Fifth Amendment rights by giving partial testimony, and that he intended to call her back into the hearings.
 Congressman Trey Gowdy agreed with Issa.
 Gowdy stated: "She [Lois Lerner] just waived her Fifth Amendment right.
 You don't get to tell your side of the story and then not be subjected to cross examination — that's not the way it works.
 She waived her right to Fifth Amendment privilege by issuing an opening statement.
 She ought to stand here and answer our questions."

-Law professor James Duane told New York magazine that Gowdy's assertion was "extremely imaginative" but "mistaken", because a person who is involuntarily summoned before a grand jury or a legislative body may selectively invoke the right to silence.
+Law professor James Joseph Duane told New York magazine that Gowdy's assertion was "extremely imaginative" but "mistaken", because a person who is involuntarily summoned before a grand jury or a legislative body may selectively invoke the right to silence.
 Law professor Alan Dershowitz took a different view, arguing: "You can't simply make statements about a subject and then plead the Fifth in response to questions about the very same subject", and asserting, "[o]nce you open the door to an area of inquiry, you have waived your Fifth Amendment right."

 Lawmakers called for the resignation of Lois Lerner, who ran the IRS's section on tax-exempt organizations, as did Danny Werfel, after he was appointed Acting IRS Commissioner following Miller's resignation.
 When Lerner refused to resign, she was placed on administrative leave.
 Lerner retired effective September 23, 2013.

 Provisions of the resolution

 This summary is based largely on the summary provided by the Congressional Research Service, a public domain source.

-The resolution resolves that Lois G. Lerner, former Director, Exempt Organizations, Internal Revenue Service (IRS), be found in contempt of Congress for failure to testify before the House Committee on Oversight and Government Reform as required by a congressional subpoena.
+The resolution resolves that Lois G. Lerner, former director, Exempt Organizations, Internal Revenue Service (IRS), be found in contempt of Congress for failure to testify before the House Committee on Oversight and Government Reform as required by a congressional subpoena.

 The resolution directs the Speaker of the House of Representatives to certify the committee's report detailing the refusal of Lerner to testify before the committee as directed by the subpoena to the U.S. Attorney for the District of Columbia to the end that Lerner be proceeded against in the manner and form provided by law, and to otherwise take all appropriate action to enforce the subpoena.